JMyrtil/reading-notes/revisions-and-the-cloud.md

 # What is Git?

-Simply put Git is a cloud where informtion can be saved and shared.
+Simply put Git is a cloud where information can be saved and shared.

 ## What is Git Comprised of:
 - Snapshots